Exclusive: Cody Williams' Former Coach Provides Insight on Jazz Rookie

 The youth movement is alive and well in Salt Lake City.
 Despite the rumors of trading out of the lottery in the 2024 NBA draft, the Utah Jazz chose to stay put and draft 6-foot-7 wing Cody Williams out of the University of Colorado.
 It was a pleasant surprise for the Jazz brain trust, considering most mock drafts had Williams projected to be long gone before pick No. 10.

 Williams fits the mold of what Jazz CEO Danny Ainge has been attempting to build since arriving in Utah.
-Finding versatile players of elite length who can play a positionless style of basketball has been on the agenda.
+Ainge wants versatile players with elite length who can play a positionless style of basketball.
 Williams checks those boxes and will get plenty of opportunities playing for a franchise that's entering the third year of a rebuild.

 Williams has been blessed with all the physical tools to have a long career, but that doesn't mean the road to the NBA has been easy.
 Williams had some trying times before he earned a No. 7 ranking on ESPN's top 100 recruits heading into his freshman year at Colorado.